-Prison is very difficult for the individual who’s going to prison.
-Yet, what’s not often talked about is how the loved-ones feels about it.
 In my experience, my family wished there was something they could have done to prevent my incarceration.
-I told them that I don’t know why it happened to me, but there was nothing they could’ve done to prevent it.
-It’s just the system and I don’t know why it happened to me.
+I told them that I don’t know why it happened to me, but there was nothing they could’ve done to prevent it, it’s just the system.
 My mom felt as if she had to do something to make my prison camp stay easier and my return a successful one.
-I was trying to avoid getting her in my mess until I learned that by helping me, it was also helping her; it was healing her.
+I was trying to avoid getting her in my mess until I learned that by helping me, it was also helping and healing her.
 Other family members also wished they could do more to make my return from prison easier.

-In 2009, I was indicted for bank fraud because of five homes I purchased with faulty subprime loans during the housing crisis and was eventually released on my own recognizance (O.R).
-In 2011, I was sentenced to seventeen months in Federal Prison Camp, Herlong.
-Federal prison camps are the second-lowest prison security level inmates can serve their sentence.
-These prisons, sometimes called Camp Fed, are usually non-violent institutions full of non-violent inmates who have transferred from higher intuitions or low risk white collared criminals.
-The type of prison camp I went to was called a satellite camp, a camp that’s adjacent the main facility that helps it operate.
-In my case, Herlong Prison Camp helped and served the Federal Corrections Institution, Herlong, which was a medium security prison.
+In 2009, during the housing crisis, I purchased five homes with faulty subprime loans and was indicted for bank fraud.
+I was eventually released on my own recognizance (O.R).
+In 2011, I was sentenced to seventeen months in Herlong’s Federal Prison Camp.
+Federal prison camps are the second lowest prison security level in which inmates can serve their sentences.
+These prisons, sometimes called Camp Fed, are usually non-violent institutions full of non-violent inmates such as white collar criminals, who have transferred from higher institutions.
+I attended a satellite prison camp which is adjacent to the main facility.
+It also assists the main facility in operating efficiently.
+In my case, Herlong Prison Camp helped and served the Federal Correctional Institution, Herlong, which was a medium security prison.

-While on O.R., I was very stressed-out because of the anxiety of waiting for my trial and sentencing.
-I was also stressing over the exaggerated possibilities of financial ruin and despair.
-My family told me about how they knew people who got great jobs working as truck drivers and laborers after prison.
-Their transitions seemed pretty seamless.
+While on O.R., I was awaiting my trial and sentencing and was extremely stressed and full of anxiety.
+I worried about exaggerated possibilities of financial ruin and despair.
+My family told me about how they knew people who got great jobs working as truck drivers and laborers after prison and that their transitions seemed pretty seamless.
 They stayed with family or girlfriends, got the best job they could find, and supported the girlfriend or moved into their own place.
 I heard stories that their transition took less than a few months.
 Of course, they had the necessary licenses and certificates they needed.
-If they didn’t have them, they simply when to school while in prison or when they returned.
-I didn’t want those jobs because I worked in the restaurant industry too long and felt it was emotionally and physically draining.
+If they didn’t have them, they simply went to school while in prison or when they returned home.
+I didn’t want those types of jobs because I worked in the restaurant industry too long and felt it was already emotionally and physically draining.
 I also felt that it was no way to support a future family, should I have one.
 I think my family was concerned I was being stubborn.
-Maybe I was, but I saw prison as a way to reset my life, so I didn’t want to be stuck at a job I hated.
+Maybe I was, but I saw prison as a way to reset my life, so I didn’t want to be stuck at a job I was going to hate.

-During the two years, I was on pre-trial release awaiting trial, my parents helped me save money for my post-prison life and to support me through my sentence.
+During the two years that I was on pretrial release, my parents helped me save money for my prison and post-prison life.
+I needed a way to support myself.
 They also gave me emotional support and encouragement.
-Daily, my parents reminded me to hang in there and to focus on what I wanted to do in my life.
-However, I often remembered saying they would tell me when I was younger like, “You’ve been through worse,” as to say that I deal with a more difficult challenge and if I can remember how I overcame that challenge, I can overcome this one.
-I also remembered my parents telling me when I was younger to avoid getting angry and depressed because the anger would blind me and not allow me to focus on improving my situation.
-These sayings really helped me minimalize my depression and stay focus.
-They also assured me that I would have a place to come home to once I returned from prison and kept my car while I was away.
+Daily my parents reminded me to hang in there and to focus on what I wanted to do in my life.
+However, when I was younger, I often remember they would tell me things like, “You’ve been through worse,” meaning I have previously dealt with more difficult challenges and if I can remember how I overcame those challenges, then I can overcome this one too.
+I also remembered my parents telling me when I was younger to avoid getting angry or depressed because the anger would blind me and prevent me from focusing on improving my situation.
+These things really helped me minimize my depression and helped me stay focused.
+They also assured me that I would have a place to come home to once I returned from prison and they kept my car while I was away.
 That help and this assurance not only helped me relax, but it was helped my parents because it was a clear and concrete solution to a problem.

-Visits are so good to have, but they are very draining because they take the better part of the day (usually like 8:00 am – 2:30 pm).
+Visits are so good to have, but they are very draining and take the better part of the day (usually like 8:00 am – 2:30 pm).
 Then after about three hours, we would run out of things to discuss.
 The two times my mom visited me, she saw how busy I was and that made her and the family more comfortable.
 The visiting room was a large room connected to a security window and sealed a metal door.
-The room was painted white with vending machines, civilian and inmate restrooms, a play area for the children, and chairs for the visitors.
+The room was painted white and had vending machines, civilian and inmate restrooms, a play area for the children, and chairs for the visitors.
 At the camp level, inmates can get one hug and one kiss from each visitor.
-I’ve seen inmates have newborns and toddlers on their laps.
+I’ve seen inmates have newborns and toddlers sitting on their laps.

-If I had to give anyone advice, I would suggest that you be an active part of your love one’s post-prison strategy.
-It is what helped me the most.
-From what I saw with my parents, it will minimize the stress while increasing the reassurance that the inmate will return home safe and have a productive post-prison life.
-Because of all they had done, I dedicated my book, Subprime Felon: Inside Federal Prison Camp to them.
-Because of the help they continue to give me, I’m sure that was the last time I will spend in prison.
+If I had to give anyone advice, I would suggest being an active part of your loved one’s post-prison strategy.
+That is what helped me the most.
+I also noticed it helped minimize my parent’s stress while increasing assurance that I would return home safe and have a productive post prison life.
+Because of all they have done, I’ve dedicated my book, Subprime Felon: Inside Federal Prison Camp to them.
+The help that they continue to give me aids in my surety that I will never spend time in prison again.